 now for I have not seen the breath of the matter yet … — Duncan Calhoun

-It is unknown whether Duncan saw the breadth of the matter or not.
-No letter survives in this collection to tell of his possible success, and my attempt to locate records of him in California has been unsuccessful.
 In 1849 California was a dangerous place due to the prevalence of vigilante justice and rampant illness, especially cholera.
 The cholera was exacerbated by hastily built living quarters along rivers.
 So eager were many of the early prospectors to find gold that time was not taken to build latrines.
 The 1850 California US Federal Census for Placerville and Vicinity in Eldorado County lists a Duncan Calhoun, age 50 and born in North Carolina.
 He is designated a miner.
 One bit of information from Duncan McLaurin’s “Account Current with Ward Isabel Patterson,” reveals that Calhoun did survive to send his cousin Isabella in April of 1854 18 Dwt. of gold from California.
 It was worth $11.70.
 Duncan McLaurin was guardian for his sister Isabella, who was coping with a mental illness.
 Calhoun was probably aware of this and his gift was an act of love for his cousin.
 California was not the end of Duncan Calhoun.
 He appears again at age fifty-nine, born in North Carolina, in the 1860 US Federal Census for DeSoto County, Louisiana and perhaps tailoring in the shop of a merchant.
 He is living in the household of a much younger person, likely not a relative, but also with a merchant nearer to his age.

 Duncan Calhoun’s Family